-The Siteman Biostatistics Shared Resource (SBSR) facility is a shared resource core supporting consultation on biostatistics and epidemiology.
-The facility supports cancer research through experimental designs, study monitoring and data analyses.
-The faculty and staff has a wide array of expertise (ranging from clinical trial design, survival analysis, diagnostic test, predictive modeling, causal inference, electronic health record data analysis) and utilize efficient methods that reflect the “best practices” in biostatistics and epidemiology.
-Examples of SBSR core work include: NIH-funded peer reviewed cancer grants and pilot and small-scale studies to become part of successful applications for peer-reviewed funding.
-To request SBSR services, complete the Service Request Form.
+The Siteman Biostatistics and Qualitative Research Shared Resource (SBQSR) facility is a shared resource core supporting consultation on biostatistics and epidemiology.
+The facility supports cancer research through study designs, data collection instruments and processes, study monitoring and data analyses and interpretation.
+The faculty and staff utilize efficient methods that reflect the “best practices” in biostatistics, epidemiology, qualitative research, and mixed methods approaches.
+Examples of SBQSR core work include: NIH-funded peer reviewed cancer grants and pilot and small-scale studies to become part of successful applications for peer-reviewed funding.
+To request SBQSR services, complete the Service Request Form.
 If first time user, please see the tutorial for iLab account registration here [PDF].

 Core Description

-The Siteman Biostatistics Shared Resource (SBSR) facility is a shared resource core supporting consultation on biostatistics and epidemiology.
-The facility supports cancer research through experimental designs, study monitoring and data analyses.
-The faculty and staff utilize efficient methods that reflect the “best practices” in biostatistics and epidemiology.
-Examples of SBSR core work include: NIH-funded peer reviewed cancer grants and pilot and small-scale studies to become part of successful applications for peer-reviewed funding.
+The Siteman Biostatistics and Qualitative Research Shared Resource (SBQSR) facility is a shared resource core supporting consultation on biostatistics and epidemiology.
+The facility supports cancer research through study designs, data collection instruments and processes, study monitoring and data analyses and interpretation.
+The faculty and staff utilize efficient methods that reflect the “best practices” in biostatistics, epidemiology, qualitative research, and mixed methods approaches.
+Examples of SBQSR core work include: NIH-funded peer reviewed cancer grants and pilot and small-scale studies to become part of successful applications for peer-reviewed funding.

-To request SBSR services, complete the Service Request Form.
+To request SBQSR services, complete the Service Request Form.
 If first time user, please see the tutorial for iLab account registration here [PDF].

 Access